cashubtc/nuts/XX.md

 Where `ttl` is the amount of seconds the responses are cached for and `cached_endpoints` is a list of the routes for which caching is enabled.
 `path` and `method` describe respectively the cached route and its method.

-if `ttl` is set to 0, then the responses are to be considered cached *indefinetely*
+if `ttl` is null, the responses are to be considered cached *indefinetely*.

 ## Example